 This course description handbook has been prepared to assist you in planning your educational program for the next school year.
 Please study the entire book before making decisions on courses you plan to request.
-It is your responsibility to select the courses that will meet Edgar High School graduation requirements and that will best meet your needs based on your interests, aptitudes, abilities, and future plans.
-Teachers, counselors, and parents will help you in your selections.
-Before making your decision you will want to consider the following:
+You will work with your teachers, the counselor and your parents to select the courses that will meet Edgar High School graduation requirements and that will best meet your needs based on your interests, aptitudes, abilities, and future plans.
+Before making your decision, you will want to consider the following:

 - 1. Know what the requirements are for graduation from Edgar High School.
-Are you meeting these in your planning?
-This is your responsibility. - 2.
+Are you meeting these in your planning? - 2.
 Before selecting a course, read the course description.
 Do you have the proper prerequisites for each selected course?
 Read the post-secondary planning guide and look at your Career Cluster(s) of interest located in this guide.
 Are you taking the courses to meet your future plans? - 3.
 If you are in doubt about credits for graduation, four-year college, technical college, apprenticeship or vocational requirements, see your counselor for help. - 4.
 Plan ahead not just for next year, but also for the entire high school career and for your future educational plans.
 Keep your options open by taking challenging courses. - 5.
 Selecting a course does not guarantee that you will actually be scheduled into that course.
 Every effort will be made to honor a student's request, but it is impossible to honor all requests.
 When conflicts occur, your counselor will help you make alternate choices. - 6.
 Student requests for class changes must be completed by the third day of the semester in which the change will take place.